 After a miscarriage all you want is to be pregnant again and you may think that everything will be fine once you get pregnant but it is far from the truth.
 Trust me when I say that a miscarriage changes your thought processes when it comes to pregnancy and you become an irrational mess.
 When you first get a positive pregnancy test after a miscarriage it makes you so happy for maybe a few hours.
 Then panick sets in and you start to become paranoid that you will miscarry again.
 I begged my Dr for an early scan but she refused.
 She was totally unsympathetic to my concerns and said that probably all is well and I remember thinking ‘ I bet she has never had a miscarriage’.
 I ended up paying for an early scan privately at 7 weeks and despite seeing my sons heart beating and being told everything looked good (which was obviously amazing) it only calmed my nerves for about a day.
 I then started to think ‘well my last baby died at 8-9 weeks so this baby could die too’.
 It wasn’t enjoyable at all and it was super stressful and I was extremely paranoid.

 By 9 weeks of the pregnancy I’d had enough and decided to buy a Doppler machine.
-I had read about them online and watched videos on Youtube.com of women picking up their babies heart beat from as early as 8 weeks gestation if used correctly.
+I had read about them online and watched videos on Youtube of women picking up their babies heart beat from as early as 8 weeks gestation if used correctly.
 I bought one along with some ultra sound gel and I gave it a go.

 At first I couldn’t find the heart beat and I panicked.
-I could only hear the placenta which is a whooshing sound and the rate will match you pulse.
+I could only hear the placenta which is a whooshing sound and the rate will match your pulse.
 After a few minutes of scanning I heard another heart beat of a much faster rate.
 It was going around 160 beats a minute and my pulse was around 90 so I knew it was my son’s heart and not mine.
 It was very faint but it was my son’s heart beat and it was the best sound I had ever heard in my life.
 My son was alive and I could listen to his heart when ever I liked.

 Be Cautious – Dopplers are not for everyone and you need to do a bit of research on how to use them properly during early pregnancy or they can cause more stress than reassurance.
 Your uterus is behind your pubic bone at the early stages so the baby is well hidden.
 You are almost searching around the level of your groin area.
 Do not start high up as you will not hear anything.
 Dopplers do not cause your baby any harm if they are only used for a few minutes at a time and are not used repeatedly every day.
 There is no evidence they are unsafe but the ultra sound waves can heat up tissue so they should be used infrequently during the early stages of pregnancy just in case.
 I would check my son’s heart for a few seconds once I got good at finding him and only once every 3 days or so.

 When I went into the 12 week scan I was relaxed and confident everything was OK as I had heard my babies heart beating only an hour or so before.
-If I hadn’t had the early scan or the Doppler then I would have been super stressed and extremely anxious about having another missed miscarriage.
+If I hadn’t had the early scan or the Doppler then I would have been completely stressed out and extremely anxious about having another missed miscarriage.
 I definitely advise going for an early scan especially.
-I used the Doppler until I was around 20 weeks pregnant because at this point I could feel him move around every day.
+I used the Doppler until I was around 20 weeks pregnant because at this point I could feel my son move around every day.
 This is basically how I got through the pregnancy with my son after my two miscarriages.
 When I got pregnant with my daughter (using the progesterone treatment again) the stress and anxiety was just as strong at the beginning.
-Once I heard her heart beat using the doppler at around 8 weeks I was reassured she was OK and I went into the 12 week scan confident again.
+Once I heard her heart beat using the doppler at around 9 weeks I was reassured she was OK and I went into the 12 week scan confident again.
 I was living in Spain at the time I conceived my daughter and they do scans much more regularly there so that was also helpful to keep me calm.
 Having my son around also distracted me as he took my mind off any negative feelings that crept in by keeping me busy and making me smile.